Marius Meremans

 Marius Meremans (born 20 May 1967 in Dendermonde) is a Belgian politician for the N-VA party.

-Meremans studied for a diploma in languages and worked as a school teacher in Dendermonde.
-He was a member of the former Volksunie (VU) party and was a councilor in Dendermonde for the VU from 1995 to 1997.
+Meremans studied for a diploma in languages and worked as a schoolteacher in Dendermonde.
+He was a member of the former Volksunie (VU) party and served as a councilor in Dendermonde for the VU from 1995 to 1997.
 He later joined the N-VA faction of the party after the VU was dissolved.
-In 2013, he became a member of the Flemish Parliament following the resignation of Lieven Dehandschutter.
+In 2013, he became a member of the Flemish Parliament after the resignation of Lieven Dehandschutter.
 He was re-elected in 2014 and 2019.
-In the Flemish parliament, he serves on the Committees for Culture, Heritage and Spatial Planning.
+In the Flemish Parliament, he serves on the Committees for Culture, Heritage, and Spatial Planning.